gmavrom33/gmavrom.github.io/_posts/2015-05-01-this-website.md

 #### The first effort(s)

-Initially, as soon as I decided that I want to build an online presence I had a look to find examples that I could follow or even blatantly copy.
+Initially, as soon as I decided that I want to build an online presence I had a look to find examples that I could follow or even blatantly copy (:wink).
 What I was looking for was the structure of the website, the platform on which to develop it and where to host it.

-As at the time I was still an MSc student at [Imperial College London](http://www.imperial.ac.uk/) I looked at what I still believe is one of the best academic websites out there: the one by [Dr. James Keirstead](http://www.jameskeirstead.ca/)
+As at the time I was still an MSc student at [Imperial College London](http://www.imperial.ac.uk/) I looked at what I still believe is one of the best academic websites out there; the one by [Dr. James Keirstead](http://www.jameskeirstead.ca/).

-Therefore, I embarked by building a Wordpress website.
-Other solutions like Squarespace or Tumblr did not cross my mind at the time as I also wanted to familiarize myself with the Wordpress platform.
+His website is built using Wordpress and as a result I decided to do the same.
+Other solutions like Squarespace or Tumblr did cross my mind at the time, but I decided to proceed with Wordpress as I also wanted to familiarize myself with the platform.

+I started with a theme that matched my preferences and I started building the website following mostly tutorials off the Internet.
+In general it was a smooth experience and I managed to host my first website at the domain: www.georgiosmavromatidis.com (I know that domain is pretty long...).

+However, for reasons that I did not care enough to investigate the website became slower and slower.
+In addition, some customizations that I wanted to implement were giving me a hard time, mainly due to my lack of web development skills.

+As at the time I was already a PhD student and I was way too much focused on my PhD, I completely gave up on the idea of a personal website, substituting it with my [departmental webpage](www.carmeliet.arch.ethz.ch/People/Mavromatidis).

 #### Github pages